Vincenzo Cotroni: Career as a Wrestler and Hoodlum

-Likewise, Edwards wrote that it was the same need to dominate others that led Cotroni to have work as a professional wrestler under the ring name of Vic Vincent as he wanted to prove his machismo by demonstrating his strength and fierceness as a brawler who apparently won victories over other men in front of thousands of people.
+Likewise, Edwards wrote that it was the same need to dominate others that led Cotroni to work as a professional wrestler under the ring name of Vic Vincent, as he wanted to prove his machismo by demonstrating his strength and fierceness as a brawler who apparently won victories over other men in front of thousands of people.
 The fact that the matches were staged in the pseudo-sport of professional wrestling was not widely known in the 1930s, and many believed that the wrestling matches were authentic bouts.
-As Cotroni aged and he become the uomo di rispetto he always wanted to, he became more quiet, modest and introspective as he sought to avoid the limelight.
-However, Cotroni's unofficial title of Le Parrain de Montreal ("the Godfather of Montreal") guaranteed him the respect that he felt was due to him.
-Though Cotroni, in public, presented himself as an illiterate pepperoni salesman to pizzerias, he still maintained the reputation of being a terrifying figure capable of extreme violence.